cardano-scaling/CIPs/CIP-0164/README.md

 ensure data availability and correctness, these blocks undergo committee validation before their transactions become part of the permanent ledger.

-The key insight is that we can maintain Praos's security guarantees while processing more transactions by carefully managing when and how these additional blocks are validated and included in the chain.
+The key insight is that we can maintain Praos' security guarantees while processing more transactions by carefully managing when and how these additional blocks are validated and included in the chain.